william-mba/tailwind-ng/docs/components/buttons.md

 # Buttons

-[Buttons](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button)<!-- {.external} --> help people initiate actions, from sending an email, to sharing a document, to liking a post.
+[Buttons](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) help people initiate actions, from sending an email, to sharing a document, to liking a post.

 <br/>